-This reality had been taken over by Baron Strucker VI (Charnel), who had been responsible for the deaths of many superheroes.
-Cable was among the last surviving super-humans and was apart of the team X-Saviours, along side the Hulk, Storm and Angel.
+This reality had been taken over by Baron Strucker VI (Charnel) who had been responsible for the deaths of many superheroes.
+Cable was among the last surviving super-humans and was a part of the team known as the X-Saviours, alongside the Hulk, Storm and Angel.
 The X-Saviours fought side-by-side with the remaining Avengers.

 This version mirrors 616 Cable's history right until the point where he took control the the New Mutants.
 At which point Xavier would return from being in space with the Starjammers and states that he is disappointed by the condition that mutant/human relations are in.
 To which end Cable would disagree with Xavier's dream declaring that the X-Men should strike out at their enemies and look out for their own kind instead of pandering to humans.
 This lead to Xavier demanding that Cable leave the New Mutants, however the team remained loyal to Cable and a fight between the New Mutants and X-Men ensued.
 After an attempt to brainwipe Cable by Xavier, Cable would in turn assassinate him along with Cyclops and Jean (not knowing his relation to them) in order the split the X-Men apart.

 In one of the universes created by the 'Ages of Apocalypse' event, where Xavier lead the Skrull mutants, Cable appeared along with the other greatly aged X-Men.
-In this reality Cable had stopped fighting his Techno-organic virus and had joined Magneto's Brotherhood of Evil Mutants.
-At one point an elderly Sunfire had mistaken a now senior Nate Grey for Cable as he looked identical to when Sunfire had last seen Cable.
+In this reality, Cable had stopped fighting his Techno-organic virus and had joined Magneto's Brotherhood of Evil Mutants.
+At one point, an elderly Sunfire had mistaken a now-senior Nate Grey for Cable as he looked identical to when Sunfire had last seen his world's Cable.

-In this reality Cable had managed to realize his dream of bringing world piece.
-Now going by Brother Nathan in a world where adventure was found through thought and the exploration of the human mind.
-Deadpool, Cannonball and Siryn passed through this reality as the searched for the real (616) Cable.
+In this reality, Cable had managed to realize his dream of bringing world peace.
+Now going by Brother Nathan, he lives in a world where adventure is found through thought and the exploration of the human mind.
+Deadpool, Cannonball, and Siryn passed through this reality as they searched for the real (616) Cable.

 In another reality that Cannonball, Deadpool and Syrin passed through on their search for 616 Cable, he had been completely consumed by the Techno-organic virus.
-However ironically the Techno-organic virus had managed to realize Cables goal of world piece in a way via consuming the entire planet.
+However, ironically the Techno-organic virus had managed to realize Cable's goal of world peace in a way via consuming the entire planet.

 The true son of Scott and Jean Summers, this Nathan had been born after his parents had retired from being X-Men and went to live in Alaska and also had a younger sister Rachel.
-When Professor X came to Scott and Jean for help with an opposing threat they turned him down.
+When Professor X came to Scott and Jean for help in dealing with an opposing threat, they turned him down.